 - Your telephone number and email are enough.
 Include your address if you are local and you think they are looking for local job candidates.

-Paragraph 1.
+Paragraph 1: State Interest.
 Name the position.
 Include job numbers or job posting locations.

 - This paragraph is one or maybe two sentences.

-Paragraph 2.
+Paragraph 2: Explain Interest.
 Show why you are interested in this position.

-- “I am interested in the position because…”
+- “I am excited about this position because…”

 - Make it clear you know what this job will entail.

-Paragraph 3.
+Paragraph 3: Sell Yourself.
 Show why you and this organization are good for each other.

 - Why do they need you and exactly you?